Orbital Relay for Communications Access (ORCA)

 This work was completed for a group term project in ASEN 5148 - Spacecraft Design with Dr. Daniel Kubitschek and Dr. Christopher Grasso at CU Boulder.

-ORCA Thermal Design
+ORCA Thermal System Design

 ORCA orbit configuration